nwaldispuehl/interval-music-compositor/en/features.markdown

 ## What it does

 * Reads audio files (tracks) in current directory
-* Via drag'n'drop more tracks can be added to the list
+* More tracks can be added to the list
 * The track list can be sorted or shuffled
 * The speed of a track (bpm) is loaded from the metadata or calculated (identifies speeds between 60 and 185 bpm).
 It can also be entered manually or determined by tapping.
 The value can be stored back into the original file.
 * Ignores the first and the last 5 seconds of a track